molarmanful/talking-heads/README.md

 ## The Future

-- Censoring of offensive user input
+- ~Censoring of offensive user input~ done
 - Dynamically generated gods
 - Ability for users to create gods (e.g. from custom prompt)
 - Avatars for gods